Aquaculture Work Experience

 - If you are doing the work experience for another reason, then the deposit is $300.
 This deposit is refundable on completion of the work experience period that has been booked.

 - Students can do less than four weeks but if they are housed at the farm an accomidation fee will apply.
-If you are doing the work experience as part of your University's requirements, then the fee is $100.00 per week (We will require a letter from the University or TAFE to confirm this).
+If you are doing the work experience as part of your University's requirements, then the fee is $200.00 per week, if housed at the farm, or $100.00 per week if housed off farm.
+(We will require a letter from the University or TAFE to confirm this).

 - If you are doing the work experience for another reason, then the fee range is $200 to $2,800.00 per week.
 This fee must be paid, in advance when the booking is made, and is NOT refundable.
 The fee will be based on your specific requirements.
 For example, if you need hands-on training for hatchery skills and fry production, the fee will be $2,800.00 per week, with a minimum of two weeks.